vvaltchev/tilck/README.md

 You can run kernel's system tests this way:

-    ./system_tests/run_all_tests
+    ./build/st/run_all_tests

-NOTE: in order the script to work, you need to have python 2.7.x installed in /usr/bin/python.
+NOTE: in order the script to work, you need to have python 2.7.x installed as /usr/bin/python.